 A locksmith business owner doesn’t need a business degree, but certain skills and experiences can increase the chances of that business becoming a success.

 Locksmith education.
-According to ACME Locksmith, locksmiths need to obtain an education, and some states require locksmiths to become certified.
+According to ACME Locksmith, some states require locksmiths to become certified.
 There are many locksmith courses that can serve as an education foundation, but pursuing an apprenticeship also provides valuable in-the-field experience.
 Plan to spend about a year learning the skills necessary for this profession.

 Mechanical knowledge.
 An understanding of how devices function and skill in fixing and working with them are helpful in the locksmith business.